garfix/nli-go/resources/blocks/garfixia-blocks-domain/README.md

 # Blocks domain rules

-The rules are separted into layers.
+The rules are separated into layers.
 Each layer has a specific responsibility.
 Each layer should only communicate with the layer directly below.

 The layers are